 The story begins when Maria succeeds in persuading Sizz to leave Ragnie for city life.
 Their escapade from home is ensued by encounters with people of different goals, leading to paths that they initially didn't foresee.
 In the middle of the game the world is torn apart.
 Through unbelievable turmoils and incredible sadness of the world, everything becomes upside-down; Sizz is now a cruel, callous man and Maria is a shy, reserved girl.
 We have a number of other truly interesting characters besides Sizz and Maria who have their own complicated stories.
 They all strive to find meanings and happiness in a world crumpled with hilarity, cruelty, pain and joy.

 You are a lost wizard hoping to regain the track of life.
 The world is governed by five gods (one is a goddess) – of life, earth, air, fire, and death.
 You have to choose one and contribute to his or her godly plan by fighting or sometimes assisting other gods.
-The game mechanics was a breakthrough; it combined the real-time strategy playing with that of the third-person shooter, presented in an awe-inspiring world of mountains and sky that resound with gloriously orchastrated music.
-The design of the creatures is outstanding as well.
+The game mechanics was a breakthrough; it combined the real-time strategy playing with that of the third-person shooter, presented in an awe-inspiring world of mountains and sky that resounded with gloriously orchastrated music.
+The design of creatures was simply outstanding.
 Look at the headless creature in the above banner, or the troll below.
-I'm still not sure how these out-of-place, fantastical renderings can create such a coherent world: kudos to the designers.
+I'm still not sure how these out-of-place, fantastical renderings could create such a coherent world: kudos to the designers.

-For those who are curious, my alias Stratos is the god of air in this game.
+My alias Stratos is the god of the air in this game.